nattyright/fatelore-new/content/lore/5-character-creation/sheet-templates-and-guidelines-2024-02-16.md

 # Character Guidelines

 Players are advised to follow the listed Guidelines.
-Characters that are unjustifiably edgy, simplistic, or whose exaggerated or lacking characters traits otherwise do not contribute to creating a compelling character will most likely be rejected.
+Characters that are unjustifiably edgy, simplistic, or whose exaggerated or lacking character traits otherwise do not contribute to creating a compelling character will most likely be rejected.
 There are ways of incorporating extreme character traits of course, but doing so requires care, attention, and balance, and such effort is usually rewarded with much more memorable characters.

 Additionally, please keep in mind that no pure Gods, Divine Spirits, or Pseudo Servants are allowed as characters on this server.
-The natural exceptions to this rule are demigods or Divine Servants that were once mortal, lost their divinity, or gained gained it over the course of their life.
+The natural exceptions to this rule are demigods or Divine Servants that were once mortal, lost their divinity, or gained it over the course of their life.
 The most notable example of this would be Heracles.

 # Ability Guidelines